 Do you have any machines at home?

-What’s your cardio cross training of choice?
+What’s your cardio cross training machine of choice?

 Other ways to connect with Amanda